Our Story

 Through that journey of self-discovery, Two Olives was born.

-Our Roots of Inspiration
+Seeds of Inspiration

-"After school, I’d head straight to my grandparents’ farm in Vermont.
-My cousin and I played outside until dark — picking strawberries, climbing trees, making mazes in the cornfield, collecting eggs.
+After school every day I took the bus to my grandparents farm.
+My cousin and I played outside until dark picking strawberries, climbing trees, making mazes in the cornfield, collecting eggs and chasing fireflies.
 It was a childhood of freedom and discovery, where every day brought something new.
-Those moments shaped my love for the outdoors and my desire for my children to grow up with the same sense of wonder and connection to nature."
+Those moments shaped my love for the outdoors and my desire for my children to grow up with the same sense of wonder and connection to nature.

 I called my grandmother Betty ‘Betty Boop.’
 She had a gift for creating beautiful things — gardens, paintings, writing poetry, styling holiday tables and centerpieces, and finding the perfect gift for each of us, filled with meaning.
 She showed me that creativity can be an act of love, and her gardens inspired my lifelong love of flowers and plants.